Precious Metals

 If you’ve done any reading about IRAs, you’ve probably come across mention of gold IRAs, precious metals IRAs, or self-directed IRAs.
 And you might be wondering, what do these IRAs offer that a standard Traditional IRA doesn’t offer?

-Self-directed IRAs like a gold IRA offer you the ability to acquire alternative investment assets that can help diversify your portfolio, help defend you against loss during economic downturns, and put you in full control of your IRA investments.
+Self-directed IRAs like a gold IRA offer you the ability to acquire alternative assets that can help diversify your portfolio, help defend you against loss during economic downturns, and put you in full control of your IRA holdings.

-These types of IRAs can be important tools in your investment arsenal, if you know what you’re doing.
+These types of IRAs can be important tools in your retirement arsenal, if you know what you’re doing.
 That’s why you need to read up on the advantages that gold IRAs can offer.

 what is an ira